John1740/shearedSlitporeBD/README.md

 # shearedSlitporeBD

 Brownian dynamics simulations of charged colloidal particles confined to a sheared slit pore.
 The code was developed to study how strongly confined colloidal layers lose their crystalline order, depin, and reorganize under shear.
+The Simulation was originally developed by Sascha Gerloff & Marcel Hülsberg and refined and expanded by me.

 <p align="center">
   <img src="images/slitpore.gif" width="650" alt="Simulation of a sheared colloidal bilayer in a slit pore">